-Pizza Dough Secrets Video: How to Make the Perfect Pizza Dough
+Pizza Dough Secrets: How to Make Thin Crust Pizza Dough

 Learning how to make the perfect pizza dough can be frustrating.
 In this recipe video, I share my pizza dough secrets for making the best dough for a traditional Italian thin crust pizza.
 This is a simple, basic pizza dough recipe that does not include fat.
 There are many tricks to achieving a tasty, homemade pizza dough that rises into a beautiful pizza crust, such as making sure your ingredients are at right temperature, using half bread flour for a stronger dough and half all-purpose flour for a nice rise, substituting honey for sugar to help caramelize the crust and not including a fat like olive oil in the dough–just to name a few.
 This demonstration will also help you understand what happens when your dough is too hot or too cold or why it’s not rising, why you do not want to include a fat in your dough and more.
 Watch the video for all my pizza dough secrets and scroll down for the written pizza dough recipe.